Solar Shingles vs. Conventional Solar Panels: Which Is Right for You?

 Conventional solar panels are mounted on top of an existing roof using racking systems.
 While they are highly efficient and widely used, they do not replace your roofing material.
 Panels are often more visible and may not meet aesthetic guidelines set by HOAs, historical districts, or personal preference.

-Sun Vault Roofing also installs conventional Solstice solar panels for homeowners who desire solar, but aren’t yet in need of a new roof.
+Sun Vault Roofing also installs conventional rack-mounted solar panels for homeowners who desire solar, but aren’t yet in need of a new roof.

 Key Differences Between Solar Shingles and Solar Panels